Industrial/Industrial/README.md

 ## Donations

 I'm having a pretty rough September.
-If you would like to make a donation, which I will use to sustain myself, you can do so via Donorbox or Bitcoin.
-Thank you very much.
+If you would like to make a donation, which I will use for :bread: :kiwi_fruit: :milk_glass:, you can do so via Donorbox or Bitcoin.
+Thank you very much :heart:.

 [![Donorbox](https://img.shields.io/badge/Donorbox-€10-green?style=flat)](https://donorbox.org/september-2020)